sa2c/python-oop-novice/_episodes/01-introduction.md

 ~~~
 {: .language-python}

-This may not be surprising, but not all objects in Python behave this way.
+This may not seem surprising, but not all objects in Python behave this way.

 Consider the following list of strings: